6 Steps to Follow in an Emergency for an Organized Response

-Step 1: Assess your risk.
+Step 1: Assess Your Risk

-Step 2: Survey the work environment.
+Step 2: Survey the Work Environment

-Step 3: Identify leaders and administrators.
+Step 3: Identify Leaders and Administrators

 Be sure every employee knows who these leaders and administrators are.
 Have a backup person named in case the designated one is absent.
 Equip this person with the technology they need to send and receive information.

-Step 4: Choose an emergency notification system vendor.
+Step 4: Choose an Emergency Notification System Vendor

-Step 5: Design an “all-hazards” plan.
+Step 5: Design an “All-hazards” Plan

-Most emergencies fall into one of four categories: weather or natural event; power or IT outage; security event; or health and safety incident.
-Design an “all-hazards” plan that specifically addresses these things that are likely to come into play in any emergency:
+Most emergencies fall into one of four categories: weather or natural event, power or IT outage, security event, or health and safety incident.
+Your plan can and should be flexible enough to adapt to each of these different situations.
+Your task is to design an “all-hazards” plan that specifically addresses the following things that are likely to come into play during any emergency:

 - Chain of command and contact details